davidtwco/rfcs/text/0000-build-std.md

 `rust-src` if using rustup.

 `rust-src` will contain the sources for the standard library crates as well as its vendored dependencies.
-Sources of standard library dependencies will never be fetched from crates.io.
+Sources of standard library dependencies will not be fetched from crates.io.

 Cargo will not perform any checks to ensure that the sources in `rust-src` have been modified.
 It will be documented that modifying these sources is not supported.

 *See the following sections for rationale/alternatives:*

 - [*Why not check if `rust-src` has been modified?*][why-not-check-if-rust-src-has-been-modified]
 - [*Why vendor standard library dependencies?*][why-vendor-the-standard-librarys-dependencies]
 - [*Why not allow the source path for the standard library be customised?*][why-not-allow-the-source-path-for-the-standard-library-be-customised]